Eastern Turkic Khaganate: Before the Khaganate

-Nominal unity (552-581)
+Nominal unity (552–581)

-The west was given to Bumin's younger brother Istämi (552-75) and his son Tardush (575-603).
+The west was given to Bumin's younger brother Istämi (552–575) and his son Tardu (575–603).
 Ishtami expanded the empire to the Caspian and the Oxus river.
-The Gokturks gained the Tarim Basin and thus the Silk Road trade and the Sogdian merchants that managed it.
-Bumin died in the year of his rebellion (552) and was followed by three of his sons.
-Issik Qaghan (552-53) reigned briefly.
-Muqan Khagan (553-72) finished off the remaining Rouran, who resisted until 555, pushed the Kitans east and controlled the Yenisei Kirghiz.
-He was followed by Taspar Qaghan (572-81).
-The Eastern Turks extracted a large amount of booty and tribute from the Western Wei (535-57) and Northern Zhou (557-581) dynasties, including 100,000 rolls of silk annually, which they tried to sell in Central Asia.
+The Göktürks gained the Tarim Basin and thus the Silk Road trade and the Sogdian merchants that managed it.
+Bumin died in 552, the same year he rebelled, and was followed by three of his sons.
+Issik Qaghan (552–553) reigned briefly.
+Muqan Qaghan (553–572) finished off the remaining Rouran (who resisted until 555), pushed the Kitans east and controlled the Yenisei Kyrgyz.
+He was followed by Taspar Qaghan (572–581).
+The Eastern Turks extracted a large amount of booty and tribute from the Western Wei (535–557) and Northern Zhou (557–581) dynasties, including 100,000 rolls of silk annually, which they tried to sell in Central Asia.

-East-West split (581-603)
+East-West split (581–603)

 In 581 the Sui dynasty was founded and began to reunify China proper.
 The Sui began pushing back, generally by supporting or bribing one faction against the other.
 Taspar died the same year the Sui dynasty was founded.
 The three claimants were the sons of the three previous rulers.
-Taspar chose Muqan's son Apa Qaghan, but the elders rejected this and chose Taspar's son Anlo (581).
-Anlo soon yielded to Issik's son Ishbara Qaghan (581-87).
-Anlo became insignificant and Apa and Ishbara fought it out.
-In 584 Ishbara attacked Apa and drove him west to Bumin's brother Tardush, who ruled what was becoming the Western Khaganate.
-Apa and Tardush then drove Ishbara east.
-He submitted to the Sui and with Sui support drove Apa west into Tardush's territory.
-In 587 both Apa and Ishbara died.
-(See Gokturk civil war) Ishbara was followed in the east by his brother Bagha Qaghan (587-88) who was followed by Ishbara's son Tulan Qaghan (588-99).
+Taspar chose Muqan's son Apa Qaghan, but the elders rejected this and chose Taspar's son Anluo (581).
+Anluo soon yielded to Issik's son Ishbara Qaghan (581–87).
+Anluo became insignificant and Apa and Ishbara fought it out.
+In 584 Ishbara attacked Apa and drove him west to Tardu, who ruled what was becoming the Western Khaganate.
+Apa and Tardu then drove Ishbara east.
+He submitted to the Sui and with Sui support drove Apa west into Tardu's territory.
+In 587 both Apa and Ishbara died during the Göktürk civil war.
+Ishbara was followed east by his brother Bagha Qaghan (587–588) who was followed by Ishbara's son Tulan Qaghan (588–599).
 In 587 Tulan stopped paying tribute to the Sui and two years later was assassinated.
-Tardush moved from the west and briefly reunified the Turkic empire (599-603).
-The Sui supported his rivals, he attacked the Sui dynasty, the Sui poisoned the wells and he was forced to retreat.
+Tardu moved from the west and briefly reunified the Turkic empire (599–603).
+The Sui supported his rivals so he attacked the Sui dynasty.
+The Sui poisoned the wells forcing him to retreat.